StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 ## Checks Agent

-The StackState Checks Agent is an additional StackState Agent V2 pod that will run the cluster checks that are configured on the [StackState Cluster Agent](#cluster-agent).
+The Rancher Observability Checks Agent is an additional Rancher Observability Agent V2 pod that will run the cluster checks that are configured on the [Rancher Observability Cluster Agent](#cluster-agent).

 The following checks can be configured to run as a cluster check:

-* The `kubernetes_state` check - this check gathers metrics from kube-state-metrics and sends them to StackState.
+* The `kubernetes_state` check - this check gathers metrics from kube-state-metrics and sends them to Rancher Observability.
   * [Kubernetes integration `kubernetes_state` check](/stackpacks/integrations/kubernetes.md)
   * [OpenShift integration `kubernetes_state` check](/stackpacks/integrations/openshift.md)
 * The [AWS check](/stackpacks/integrations/aws/aws.md#configure-the-aws-check)